 Along the way, we found what we thought was some awesome firewood, but it turned out to be extremely green.
 With the drizzle falling, the fire took a LONG time to get going.
 As such, our roasted marshmallows were most appreciated before we rose for a final day, a hike up Mount Massive.

 We ditched our backpacks, and went to our day packs for our eight mile roundtrip climb up Mount Massive.
 This route, which gains 3,950 feet over four miles is less popular than the other route where we ended yesterday, but I think that is due to the rough road, impassable for many vehicles.
 The other route, while less of a grade, is 14.5 miles long!

 We wandered through the tree cover for the first mile and half or so before we started climbing.
 The views on this fourteener were spectacular.
 At one point, I think I counted seven lakes in the valleys below.
 The snow capped mountain ranges in the distance went on forever.
 The wildflowers were magnificent.
 Some of the blue columbines looked almost white which seemed unusual.

-Of course, sometimes I got sick to my stomach and dizzy because I’m not fond of ledges, though I suspect most people would consider any of the path a ledge.
-We enjoyed the sun on the summit for lunch, but clouds just kept rolling in like that had the last few days though fortunately none were black and there was no sign of lightning or thunder.
+Of course, sometimes I got sick to my stomach and dizzy because I’m not fond of ledges, though I suspect most people wouldn’t consider any of the path a ledge.
+We enjoyed the sun on the summit for lunch, but clouds just kept rolling in like they had the last few days.
+Fortunately none were black and there was no sign of lightning or thunder.

 It was a great climb and hike!
 We felt a great sense of accomplishment, but more importantly, for obvious reasons, it was a very special trip!
 ETB